THE TEMPLE AT BURNING MAN

 Image from the Temple of Together website

-For the 2024 Burning Man Festival, Jeffrey McGrew volunteered his time to Temple Builder's Guild (the volunteer group that builds the temple each year).
+For the 2024 Burning Man Festival, the owner and head architect at BWC, Jeffrey McGrew, volunteered his time to Temple Builder's Guild (the volunteer group that builds the temple each year).
 The initial design called for a pair of monumental hands out in front.
-The Guilder’s Guild team needed help making these real, which is right our my alley - making design ideas buildable.
+The Guilder’s Guild team needed help making these real, which is right our our alley - making design ideas buildable.

 The Temple at Burning Man has always been special.
 For those that don't know about it, a quick story: at the Burning Man festival it's become a tradition to build a temple, a non-denominational space for remembrance of those recently lost, celebration, and worship in your own way.
 A sort of architectural competition, artists submit their ideas for it, and the winning design gets built by a large crew of volunteers working hard to bring it to life (and raise the money to help pay for it all!).